ylkew/coursera-gamification/week-02-notes.md

 * Any use of games in business
 	* McDonald's Monopoly is not changing the experience
 * Simulations (although they may constitute serious games)
-* Just for marketing or engadgement
+* Just for marketing or engagement
 * Just PBLs (points, badges, leaderboards)
 * Game theory